silvaarmando/valoriza/README.md

 <p
 >
-  On the next line we start the server with the <strong>app</strong> with the method <strong>listen</strong>, which will listen to our port, so we need to pass the port, which will be port <strong>3001</ strong>.
+  On the next line we start the server with the <strong>app</strong> with the method <strong>listen</strong>, which will listen to our port, so we need to pass the port, which will be port <strong>3001</strong>.
 </p>

 ```typescript